DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 |

-In order to choose an opertation or a set of operations, the user can choose the plus sign under the 'Set Operations' section.
+In order to choose an operation or a set of operations, you can choose the plus sign under the 'Set Operations' section.

 .. image:: Images/img4.png
     :align: center

 |

-By clicking the add buttion, an operation will be added to the operation list.
+By clicking the add button, an operation will be added to the operation list.
 By default, this operation will be a "Resize" operation.
-In order to change the chosen operation, click on the added opration.
+In order to change the chosen operation, click on the added operation.
 Then, as shown below, you will be able to see a set of operations to choose from.

 .. image:: Images/img5.png